kevinserrano/ReadMeGenerator/Develop/README.md

   # README Generator
   ## Description
-  User will be prompted with a series of questions regading the project.
-The user will answer the questions accodingly and when done the application will create a readme.md file with the users answers.
+  User will be prompted with a series of questions regarding the project.
+User then answers the questions accordingly and the application will then create a readme file with the corresponding answers.
   ## Table of Contents
   * [Installation](#installation)
   * [Usage](#usage)